Market Insights

 New tapping technology

-In mainland China, Chinese Academy of Tropical Agricultural Sciences (CATAS) has introduced AI-powered rubber-tapping robot.
+In mainland China, the Chinese Academy of Tropical Agricultural Sciences (CATAS) has introduced an AI-powered rubber-tapping robot, marking a notable technological advancement in natural rubber harvesting.

 Natural Rubber Production by Region